dyammons/workshop_test/docs/lesson1.md

 ### UC Boulder RC Mission:
-> _"CU Boulder Research Computing (RC) supports fair and equitable access for a diverse set of stakeholders to innovative large-scale computing and data resources emphasizing open, stable, and secure access to data while maintaining required measures of compliance for our sponsors. "_
+> _"CU Boulder Research Computing (RC) supports fair and equitable access for a diverse set of stakeholders to innovative large-scale computing and data resources emphasizing open, stable, and secure access to data while maintaining required measures of compliance for our sponsors."_

 <br>